Determinants of Health and Health Inequities

 j.
 Health behaviours

-Linking these topics to the Medical Council exam objectives, especially section 78-1.
+Linking these topics to the Medical Council exam objectives, especially sections 78-1 and 78-3.

 Peter Sulawesi’s environmental asthma

 Effective disease management requires attending to the patient’s immediate problem, then tackling any modifiable factors that gave rise to the condition – in Peter Sulawesi’s case, his dilapidated and perhaps mouldy living environment.
 The goal is to avoid a revolving door cycle of repeat symptomatic treatments for the effects of an enduring environmental cause.
-It is therefore helpful to combine clinicians’ interventions for individual patients with interventions to address determinants at the community and population levels.
+The CanMEDS clinician roles introduced in Chapter 1 blend care for individual patients with interventions to address determinants at the community and population levels.

 Public, and Population Health